Prevention & Biocontrol Strategies for Thrips in Houseplants

 A natural, effective, and sustainable method for managing thrips is the deployment of predatory mites, which are central to Integrated Pest Management (IPM) programs.

-Why Predatory Mites Work
+Why do Predatory Mites Work?

 • They feed on early thrips life stages—larvae and eggs—preventing population buildup.

-Biocontrol Solutions - What to Use and Why
+What to Use and Why?

 A Multifaceted Approach: Covering All Life Stages